Read our beginner’s guide to Mixin’s XIN tokens and learn how to buy, sell and store them.

 Quick guide to buying Mixin (XIN)

-- Register for an account with BigONE.
+- Register for an account with an exchange like BigONE.

 - Activate two-factor authentication.